robertmuth/Cwerg/Docs/ast.md

 ### StmtIf (if)
 If statement

-Creates a new scope

 Fields:
 * cond [NODE]: conditional expression must evaluate to a boolean
-* body_t [LIST]: statement list and/or comments for true branch
+* body_t [LIST]: new scope: statement list and/or comments for true branch
-* body_f [LIST]: statement list and/or comments for false branch
+* body_f [LIST]: new scope: statement list and/or comments for false branch

 ### StmtReturn (return)
 Return statement